A Little Bit About Me…

 My Life My Migraine has become an incredible resource, and I’ll continue to share as my own journey progresses, but much of the story continues elsewhere.

+Though my Patreon is paused, I continue to work towards the goals I outlined there.
 One of these goals is to get back into design work and work with other disabled people in understanding how my interior design background can serve our diverse disability community in creating real solutions and adapting the spaces around us to meet our needs, rather than forcing our bodies to contort themselves to fit the space.
+For progress on this goal, check out my design tab!

 Beyond that, I hope to take the initiative even further to reimagine design education and improve existing design codes to be more inclusive.